 Afterwards head to Nourish Bistro for a Pride peach flavoured dessert or to STOCK Food & Drink at Fairmont Banff for a unicorn cookie.

 Probably the most poignant Pride event is the raising of the flag.
 It begins with a rainbow walk at the colourful crosswalk next to the pedestrian bridge at 11:30 am on Monday, October 3.
 After that, we’ll walk over (yes, yours truly will be there with bells on), to Banff Community High School for the annual Flag Raising at 11:45.
 BYOF – flag.

 Not comfortable mixing in public with unvaccinated kids?
 Head online for a virtual story time on Saturday, October 9, from 9:30-10:30 am with the Banff Public Library.
 This event is best for wee ones under the age of 5 and their caregivers.

 Darling, you know as well as I do it’s all about location, location, location.
 A gal can only stumble so far in her stilettos.
 If you plan on fan-gurling the events headlined by Brooke Lynn Hytes, then you’ll want to bed down at Fairmont Banff Springs.

 If you’re off to The Radiant, any of the hotels along Banff Avenue will do nicely.
 Newly renovated Mount Royal Hotel is the closest and it sports a few super sweet rooftop hot tubs.
 This is where I stayed during Pride and it was perfect.
-The Mount Royal is in a great location and the rooms are newly renovated + trendy.
-I didn’t expect a hotel this affordable to have such nice comforters and pillows and a lovely deep tub, but it did.
+The Mount Royal’s location on Banff Avenue can’t be beat, and the rooms are newly renovated + trendy.
+I didn’t expect a hotel this affordable to have such nice comforters and pillows AND a lovely deep tub, but it did.